10 Tips to Help You Successfully

 2) Go Green.
 Baby spinach is fast-food friendly too.
 Not as cheap as sweet ‘taters, but worth the cost of admission!
 I like mine stir-fried (little bit of olive oil and lotsa garlic!) and in salads.

 3) Brown Rice.
-You can make a vat of this stuff (if you’re not eating Paleo that is), scoop into individual freezer bags and freeze for later use if time is of the essence.
+You can make a vat of this stuff (if you’re not eating Paleo that is), scoop it into individual freezer bags, and freeze it for later use if time is of the essence.
 Having a box of quick-cooking brown rice at home isn’t a bad idea either, but the long cooking stuff is much less expensive.

 7) Garlic and Onions.
 Very inexpensive and will ratchet up the flavor and potency of nearly anything you make, not to mention the antioxidant factors as well.
 Keep them on hand!